View our entire library of updates and reviews on Cognos new features.

-Q: Is there any change in look and feel of administration portal or any new features added in 11.2.3?
+Q: Are there changes in look and feel of the administration portal or any new features added in Cognos 11.2.3?

 A: There is currently no migration path.

-Q: Will Event Studio and Workspace be sunset in 11.2.4 or near future?
+Q: Will Event Studio be sunset in Cognos 11.2.4 or near future?

 A: Event Studio is not being deprecated.

-Q: Will the features of Event Studio be integrated into the 11.2 stream?
+Q: Will the features of Event Studio be integrated into the Cognos 11.2 stream?

-A: Perhaps someday we will do that.
+A: Perhaps someday IBM will do that.
 Currently there are no plans to deprecate Event Studio.
-We continue to add features to Event Studio in 11.2.3.
+New features were added to Event Studio in Cognos 11.2.3.

-Q: Will users need to be trained with the new user interface?
+Q: Will we need training with the Cognos 11.2.3 user interface?

 A: The new interface is very intuitive but different.
-IBM has a deck that discusses some of the differences that you might be able to use internally.
-If you are interested contact Cognos Product Manager Greg McDonald [[email protected]].
-The deck should be ready in a few weeks
+IBM has a deck that discusses some of the differences.
+Email Greg McDonald at IBM at greg.mcdona[email protected] for the deck, which will be ready in October 2022.

-Q: What are the functional equivalents for Analysis Studio and Transformer cubes in 11.2.x?
+Q: What are the functional equivalents for Analysis Studio and Transformer Cubes in Cognos 11.2.x?

-Q: PID error is happening in my current Prod environment.
-Is there any update how fix it?
+Q: A PID error is happening in my current prod environment.
+How can I fix this?

-A: You should call customer support to discuss this issue and get resolution.
+A: Call IBM customer support to get this issue resolved.

-Q: Any updates around automating flat file imports in Cognos data module?
+Q: Do you have any updates around automating flat file imports in Cognos data module?

-A: No further changes planned for this year.
+A: There are no further changes planned for this year.

-Q: Any updates around hide/show visuals in dashboard?
+Q: Do you have any updates around hide/show visuals in dashboard?

 A: Nothing planned for this year.

-Q: Any updates around addition of clickable buttons and images on the dashboard?
+Q: Do you have any updates around the addition of clickable buttons and images on the dashboard?

 Q: You mentioned “Titles” in your outline but I think you missed it in your commentary.
-Will Cognos now have the ability to add calculated Titles including filter states etc.? (like Tableau)?
+Will Cognos 11.2.3 have the ability to add calculated Titles including filter states etc. (like Tableau)?

-Q: Data modules and Data set updates coming next means -> In future releases?
+Q: Are data modules and data set updates coming in future releases?

-A: Package capabilities around data modules and data sets will be coming in 11.2.4 and beyond.
+A: Package capabilities around data modules and data sets will be coming in Cognos 11.2.4 and beyond.

-Q: Any updates around automating flat files import into data modules and FM manager?
+Q: Do you have any updates around automating flat files import into data modules and FM Manager?

-Q: Any way to rename “Unrecognized location” (Yellow triangle) in Map visualization in Dashboards?
+Q: Is there any way to rename “Unrecognized location” (Yellow triangle) in map visualization in dashboards?

-Q: Any known issues for PA integration with Cognos 11.2.3 upgrade?
+Q: Are there any known issues for PA integration with Cognos 11.2.3 upgrade?

 A: No known issues.

-Q: Any plans to have dynamic dates filters available for reporting, like Prior Month, etc.?
+Q: Does IBM have any plans to have dynamic dates filters available for reporting, like Prior Month, etc.?

 A: Yes, this is possible.